ambianBeing/restful-videogram-node/README.md

-# restful-videogram-node
+# videogram-crud

-Restful APIs in node &amp; express with OAuth2 and persistence in mongodb **The RESTful APIs will be listening on port 5000**
+Restful APIs in node &amp; express with OAuth2 and persistence in mongodb to handle crud operations on videos data set

-## Getting Started
+### Getting Started

-It covers ["GET", "POST", "DELETE", "PATCH"] requests for the scenario of resource CRUD operations **VIDEOS**.
+It covers ["GET", "POST", "DELETE", "PATCH"] requests for the scenario of resource CRUD operations.
-Following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-**-NOTE:** Javascript ES6 syntax has been use throughout.
+**The APIs will be listening on port 5000**

 ### Prerequisites

-1.Nodejs with NPM and mongoDb on 27017 should be installed on the target machine to get the app up & running.
+- Nodejs with `npm` and `mongodb` on `27017` should be installed on the target machine.

-2.Get [Google OAuth2](https://console.developers.google.com/apis/dashboard) credentials from google api console.
-Used as primary strategy for passport for user login.
+- Get [Google OAuth2](https://console.developers.google.com/apis/dashboard) credentials from google api console.
+Which is used strategy for login.

-3.In a terminal/cmd do the following basic checks
+- In a terminal/cmd do the following basic checks.

 ```
 mongo --version